-For those of you who as me, have experienced dry hair, you know how difficult it can be to manage, style and improve.
-My goal with this article is to help you identify the different reasons on why your hair is dry and which are the different solutions you can do to have a real transformation.
+For those of you who like me, have experienced dry hair, you know how difficult it can be to manage, style, and improve.
+My goal with this article is to help you identify the different reasons why your hair is dry and which are the different solutions you can do to have a real transformation.

 The first step to make a real change is by understanding the main causes of why your hair is not retaining enough moisture making it look frizzy and dull.